mikeyc-23/IndustrySprint1/README.md

-🚀 Project NanoBanana: TD Financial Health Beta Console This project is a high-concept, fully responsive sign-up console developed for the TD Industry Sprint.
+🚀 TD Financial Health Beta Console
+This project is a high-concept, fully responsive sign-up console developed for the TD Industry Sprint.
 It reimagines the onboarding process as an immersive, cyberpunk "initialization sequence" to maximize engagement and demonstrate advanced frontend integration capabilities.

 ✨ Key Features